mklossde/GFXDisplayCOS/SmallTV_PRO/doc/Flash.md

 5 GPIO0 (25) - low an reset for flash
 6 RST (3)

-Flash via USB2Serial with file "SmallTVCOS.ino.merged.bin"
+Flash via USB2Serial with file "SmallTVCOS_Vxxx_paritions.bin"

 ## Other Firmware